 - File a Personal Property Return (Form 1) annually.

-An entity may be bankrupt, under indictment, and owe taxes to state, local and federal government, yet still be in good standing with SDAT, as long as the requirements above are met.
+An entity may be bankrupt, under indictment, and owe taxes to state, local and federal government (in some cases), yet still be in good standing with SDAT, as long as the requirements above are met.

 The purpose of the Personal Property Return (Form 1) is to account for any and all personal property (i.e. computers, furniture, machinery and equipment, etc.) that a business may use in a given year in order to conduct business.
 Form 1 is available on the SDAT website, and may also be filed online through Maryland Business Express.

 If a business is not in good standing, the reinstatement of good standing requires filing the Form 1 and meeting the other requirements listed above.